pagkly/Zed/Investopedia4/Kijun Line (Base Line) Definition and Tactics.md

 While the "cloud", made up of Leading Span A and B, is the most prominent feature of Ichimoku Cloud indicator, the Kijun Line generates trading signals when it is crossed by the Tenkan Line.
 The Tenkan Line is the 9-period price mid-point, therefore it moves quicker than the Kinjun line which looks at 26 periods.

-When the Tenkan Line crosses above the Kijun Line it signals that the short-term price momentum is moving to the upside, and may be interpreted as a buy signal.
+When the Tenkan Line crosses above the Kijun Line it signals that the short-term price [[Momentum|momentum]] is moving to the [[Upside|upside]], and may be interpreted as a buy signal.

-When the Tenkan Line crosses below the Kijun Line it signals momentum has shifted to the downside and may be interpreted as a sell signal.
+When the Tenkan Line crosses below the Kijun Line it signals [[Momentum|momentum]] has shifted to the downside and may be interpreted as a sell signal.

 Buy or sell signals should be used within the context of the other components of the Ichimoku indicator.
 For example, a trader may only wish to trade the buy signals if the price is also above the "cloud" or Leading Span A.

-When the Tenkan Line and Kijun Line are crossing back and forth the price lacks a trend, or is moving in a [[choppy]](https://www.investopedia.com/terms/c/choppymarket.asp) fashion, and therefore the crossovers will not produce reliable trade signals.
+When the Tenkan Line and Kijun Line are crossing back and forth the price lacks a trend, or is moving in a [[choppy]](https://www.investopedia.com/terms/c/choppymarket.asp) fashion, and therefore the crossovers [[Will|will]] not produce reliable trade signals.

-On its own, the Kijun Line can also be used for analyzing price momentum.
+On its own, the Kijun Line can also be used for analyzing price [[Momentum|momentum]].
 With the price is above the Kijun line, it means the price is above 26-period mid-point and therefore has an upward bias.
 If the price is below the Kijun Line, it is below the mid-point price, and therefore has a downward bias.

 ## Example of a Kijun Line

-The following chart shows an example of an Ichimoku Cloud indicator applied to the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/quote?tvwidgetsymbol=spy)).
+The following chart shows an example of an Ichimoku Cloud indicator applied to the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=spy)).

 Image by Sabrina Jiang © Investopedia 2020